akionakamura/akionakamura.github.io/_pages/about.md

 For more info
 ------
-Don't hesitate to contact me through my social networks on my profile bar on the left :)
+Don't hesitate to contact me through my social networks on the profile bar on the left :)